 And lastly, if you can, pull out a trick or two with your restaurant décor.

 A little surprise won’t hurt, especially if it’s visually appealing.
-Create something curious—perhaps XL pendant lights or a sculpture or a unique art piece—inside a straightforward setting.
+Create something curious have a look at our pendant lights range or a sculpture or a unique art piece—inside a straightforward setting.
 Make it worth your customer’s pondering.
 It breaks out from the homogeneity and helps in memory recall.

 Got inspired with these restaurant interior ideas?
 With a great atmosphere, your customers can truly, heartily say, “Bon Appetit!”
 Let us know your comments by using the form below.